mrezabayat/iamsorush/content/posts/all-about-template.md

 };
 ```

-In the example above, when Dog is compiled, the compiler does overlooks the content of `Animal` because it is
+In the example above, when `Dog` is compiled, the compiler overlooks the content of `Animal` because it is
-dependent to `T`.
+dependent on `T`.
 Therefore, it has no idea of `Move()` coming from `Animal`.
-To fix that, call the method as below to defer the check until template instantiation:
+To fix that, call the method using `this` to defer the check until template instantiation:

 ```cpp
 this->Move();